 Whenever we used to get visitors that hadn’t previously been to our new house, we would include a description of our house in our directions.
 We would describe it to them as the “Messy House On The Corner”.
 This was (partly) due to the gable end over the bay window at the front of the house.
 As you can see, it was in a bit of a state.

-All though our friends were happy that they could identify our house easily, we weren’t and it really needed sorting.
-We decided to get an estimate which came in at over a £ 1000 to restore the gable.
+All through our friends were happy that they could identify our house easily, we weren’t and it really needed sorting.
+We decided to get an estimate which came in at over £1000 to restore the gable.
 This was way out of budget, so we decided to undertake the work ourselves.

 On a nice and sunny day, we borrowed a long ladder of our neighbour and started work on the gable end.
 We painted the wood two times, as it was so dry that it soaked up the first coat almost instantly.
 After the second coat, we then glued the wooden ornaments into place with no-nails.